faanross/faanross.github.io/content/posts/post-1.md

 ***

-# PART 2: ATTACK TIME
+# 2. Performing the Attack
 # Theory
 # what is a DLL?
 Succinctly as possible, a DLL is a communal library containing code.
 They are not a program or an executable in and of themselves, but they are in essence a collection of functions and data that can be used by other programs.